 - Note 1: Actual minimum and maximum annual salaries are based on regular earnings; amounts include regular base earnings and approved amounts paid in addition to regular earnings (i.e. administrative stipends and market differentials). - Note 2: This does not represent a count of full time equivalent positions, but rather is a headcount of permanent and contractual employees.
-Those on long-term disability have not been included in the count. - Note 3: Compensation levels were assessed based on the Canadian University Market. - Note 4: Following review of the Senior Administrative Management scale, members in the Leadership Group are now included in this count.
-Leadership Grades 13-16 were developed and assessed based upon the National Broader Public Sector Market. - Note 5: Compensation was assessed based on the Atlantic Canadian broader public sector. - Note 6: Administrative salary ranges [Common Pay Scale] reflect salary levels defined by union collective agreements or non-bargaining terms and conditions of employment. - Note 7: Administrative staff count excludes Standardized Patients, Apprentices, Student employees, and other casual workers.
+Those on long-term disability have not been included in the count. - Note 3: Following review of the Senior Administrative Management scale, members in the Leadership Group are now included in this count.
+Leadership Grades 13-16 were developed and assessed based upon the National Broader Public Sector Market. - Note 4: Compensation was assessed based on the Atlantic Canadian broader public sector. - Note 5: Administrative salary ranges [Common Pay Scale] reflect salary levels defined by union collective agreements or non-bargaining terms and conditions of employment. - Note 6: Administrative staff count excludes Standardized Patients, Apprentices, Student employees, and other casual workers.